 In this instance, psychological freedom means freeing yourself of assumptions that you might have about how to go skiing.
 It helps, of course, to remind yourself that many of these assumptions are formed by companies that have a commercial interest in portraying skiing that way.
 If you can learn to reframe it as an outdoor adventure and a chance to be in nature, it needn’t be expensive.
 A similar logic holds for any number of other activities.

 Young children ask dozens of questions a day, often annoying their parents who don’t have the time to answer.
-Humans are naturally curious, and it is this curiosity that has driven much of our progress.
+Humans are naturally curious, and it is this curiosity that has driven much of our progress (Shin & Kim, 2019).
 At the same time, our curiosity was not well-suited to the Industrial Age.
-If you employ people in a factory job that has them performing the same action all day every day, curiosity will hinder rather than help them.
+If you employ people in a factory job that has them performing the same action all day every day, curiosity is not a desirable trait.
 The same goes for many modern service jobs, such as operating a cash register or delivering packages.

-The present-day educational system was built to support the job loop of the industrial economy, so it is not surprising that it tends to suppress rather than encourage curiosity.
+The present-day educational system was built to support the job loop of the industrial economy, so it is not surprising that it tends to suppress rather than encourage curiosity (Gatto et al., 2017).
 While educators hardly ever identify “suppressing curiosity” as one of their goals, many of our educational practices do exactly that.
 For instance, forcing every eight-year-old to learn the same things in math, teaching for tests, and cuts to music and art classes all discourage curiosity.

 A critical way that we undermine curiosity is by evaluating areas of knowledge according to whether we think they will help us get a “good job.”
 If your child expressed an interest in learning Swahili or wanting to play the mandolin, would you support that?
 Or would you say something like, “But how will you earn a living with that?”
 The latest iteration of this thinking is an enthusiasm for learning how to code in order to get high-paying job in tech.
 Here again, instead of encouraging curiosity about coding, either for its own sake or as a tool in science or art, we force it into the Industrial Age logic of the job loop.